Payments Associations

-U.S. Payments Associations are independently-run, U.S. not-for-profit trade associations that provide payments-related education, industry representation, and guidance to payments professionals.
-Each association is a direct member of Nacha and certified to provide ACH education.
+U.S. Payments Associations are independently run, nonprofit trade organizations that provide payments-related education, industry representation, and guidance to professionals in the payments sector.
+Each association is a direct member of Nacha and is certified to provide ACH education.

-Payments associations also partner with rule makers, regulators and other industry partners to provide guidance for other payments channels and support the evolution of the U.S. payment systems.
-U.S.
+They also collaborate with rule-makers, regulators, and other industry partners to offer guidance across various payment channels and to support the continued development of U.S. payment systems.

-Payments associations provide education and expertise to support payments professionals in their pursuit and continuation of payments accreditations and certifications including the (list AAP, APRP, FPP, NCP).
+In addition, payments associations provide education and expertise to assist professionals in obtaining and maintaining industry accreditations and certifications, including AAP (Accredited ACH Professional), APRP (Accredited Payments Risk Professional), FPP (Faster Payments Professional), and NCP (National Check Professional).